Before the Hearing

 You will be shown the evidence under consideration and the Panel will discuss this with you.

-Where you are aware that academic misconduct has occurred we would recommend that you admit this early on in the proceedings so that the Panel can focus on advising you of the consequences and on how you can avoid it in the future.
+If it becomes obvious to you why the academic misconduct has occurred, we would recommend that you admit this early on in the proceedings so that the Panel can focus on advising you of the consequences and on how you can avoid it in the future.